wpawgasa/IDSSim/README.md

 # IDSSim
-Automated Movement Planning Simulator for detecting trespassers in the area heterogeneous characteristics
+Automated Movement Planning Simulator for detecting trespassers in a border region.